All firms must be able to show consistently that fair treatment of customers is at the heart of their business model.

 Sole advisers have the same responsibility as larger firms to demonstrate the fair treatment of customers.
 This responsibility cannot be delegated away but it should be proportionate and relevant to the size of your firm.

-For example, we would not expect to see the same level of documentation or analysis of management information for a sole adviser that we would expect in a firm with a large team of advisers.
+For example, we would not expect to see the same level of documentation or analysis of management information for a sole adviser as we would expect in a firm with a large team of advisers.

 Customer feedback can help you identify where you are treating customers fairly and where improvements are needed.
 Remember that a satisfied customer is not necessarily being treated fairly.
 Feedback responses helps flag risks for you to consider.